 Let’s face it, when you have the best camera, excellent performance, highly optimized apps and more importantly, the unparalleled security, you would hardly have time to experiment with something that doesn’t make a great match.

-A Peek At Apple Watch, Apple TV, Apple Music and HomePod’s Success
+A Peek At Apple Watch, Apple TV, Apple Music, and HomePod’s Success

-Just recently Apple Watch surpassed Fitbit to become world’s largest wearable device.
+Just recently Apple Watch surpassed Fitbit to become the world’s largest wearable device.
 It just goes on to show how far the smartwatch has traveled in just about three years!

-Though Apple TV may not have beaten its rivals, it continues to be loyal to millions of thanks to the several impressive features.
+Though Apple TV may not have beaten its rivals, it continues to be loyal to millions of thanks to several impressive features.

 Apple Music hasn’t yet completed three years, but it has already got more than 40 million paid subscribers.
-As per latest reports, it’s going to surpass Spotify– the market leader– very soon in the US.
+As per the latest reports, it’s going to surpass Spotify– the market leader– very soon in the US.

 “Earlier this year, Spotify announced that it had 70 million paying subscribers, reaffirming its place as the number one streaming service in the world, with Apple Music a distant second with 30 million as of September last year.
 In a new report in The Wall Street Journal, it appears that Apple is gaining subscribers at a higher rate in the United States, and will surpass Spotify for the number one spot this summer.” – The Verge (Feb 4, 2018)

 HomePod has just arrived, and everyone knows that it’s got the best sound.
-Of course, it’s not at par with other speakers regarding skill.
+Of course, it’s not at par with other speakers regarding the skill.
 But take a breath, allow it to refine itself.
-You would find out it at the peak soon.
+You would find out about it at the peak soon.